pantheon-systems/documentation/source/content/guides/wordpress-composer/02-wordpress-composer-managed.md

 ### WordPress Config

 The `wp-config.php` file is located in the `web` directory.
 As with other WordPress sites on Pantheon, much of this is taken care of for you in `wp-config-pantheon.php`.
-Application-level configuration takes place in `config/application.php`.
-This can be referenced as a guide to understand how the constants are set up and how the `.env` files work, but modifying this file may result in merge conflicts and is not recommended.
-Any configuration changes should be made to your `wp-config.php` file directly.
+Application-level configuration takes place in `config/application.php` while platform-specific updates are made in `config/application.pantheon.php`.
+This means that `config/application.php` can be modified for your WordPress configuration settings without fear of conflicts with the upstream.
+Any configuration changes should be made to your `config/appliction.php` **not** your `wp-config.php` file directly.

 You can learn more about WordPress configuration with Bedrock in the [Bedrock Configuration docs](https://docs.roots.io/bedrock/master/configuration/).